cory-g/dots/README.md

 | sda3 | 453.3G | / | btrfs |
 | sdb | 477G |   |   |
 | sdb1 | 477G | /home | btrfs |

+### Packages
+For a complete list of packages installed from the official repositories as well as the AUR, please click [here](https://github.com/cory-g/dots/tree/master/docs/Packages.md).